Jesup Train Depot

 In addition to a passenger waiting room, the depot now also includes a community meeting space and new offices and a welcome center for the Wayne County Board of Tourism.
 The interior is decorated with historic photographs and memorabilia that demonstrate the strong ties between Jesup and the railroads.
 A formal ribbon-cutting ceremony was held on March 8, 2013

-Taylor, George Lansing, Jr.; Lance Taylor; Photographers -- Florida --Jacksonville; Photograph collections -- Florida -- Jacksonville; Jesup Train depot; Train depot; Atlantic Coast Line Railroad; Amtrak Station; Wayne County (Ga.); Railroad station --- Georgia --- Jesup.
+Taylor, George Lansing, Jr.; Lance Taylor; Photographers -- Florida --Jacksonville; Photograph collections -- Florida -- Jacksonville; Jesup Train Depot; Train Depot; Amtrak station; Atlantic Coast Line Railroad; Wayne County (Ga.); Railroad depot --- Georgia --- Jesup.